CraigBanach/ManagerReadme/README.md

 ### Annual Leave

 A significant part of my job is making sure that we can complete epics on time & to enable this I need to figure out how many people are working during any sprint.
-By booking your annual leave as far in advance as possible, this can help me out.
+By requesting your annual leave as far in advance as possible, this can help me out.

-When booking annual leave, I would like us to **try** to stick to the following guidelines as much as possible:
+When requesting annual leave, I would like us to **try** to stick to the following guidelines as much as possible:

 - 1 - 3 days leave
   - Try to give me 2 weeks or more notice when possible